What is Asthma?

 Airway narrowing results in a reduction of the amount of air that can be breathed in thus causing breathlessness and wheezing (whistling sound when they breathe) in the patient.
 In addition, there is tightness in the chest and coughing which usually occur at night or early in the morning.
 When the coughing is bad, the sleep is interrupted.

-a) Chest X-ray to make sure there is no other issues with the lung such as infection
+a) Chest X-ray to make sure there are no other issues with the lung such as infection or cancer

 - Peak Flow Meter measures your ability to push air out the lungs in a single puff

-c) Allergen skin patch test is optional but it helps to identify what can exacerbate your asthma
+c) Allergen skin patch test is optional but it can help to identify what may exacerbate your asthma

 d) Sometimes, the doctor may use a short trial of medication to confirm the diagnosis